amurices/sa-surface-2d/README.md

 2. **forceOffsetRange**; Defines the numerical range in the XY plane a node can be pushed in.
 Example: if set to 0.066, the maximum alteration to a node's coordinates is (0.033, 0.033) and the minimum (-0.033, -0.033).
 3. **thickness**; the initial thickness of the surface.
 Every element in the `thicknesses` array described above is set to this value in the beginning of the simulation.
-The number means *percentage of radius*, so a thick surface with thickness 1.0 has no inner surface area.
+The number means *multiplication of radius*, so a thick surface with thickness 1.0 has no inner surface area.
 4. **points**; Number of nodes in the outer and inner polygons.
 Higher numbers mean smoother-looking simulations, but also slower ones.